top of page

 Looking back over all this, we gradually realize where and how we fit into this story, and a fantastic thought dawns on us--this campaign can't lose.

-If you use the SYNC Bible reading guides for the other six SYNC "seasons," you will cover the whole Bible in a year.
-The big story of the campaign gets clearer and richer as you appreciate it from all seven seasonal angles
+If you use the SYNC Bible-reading guides for the other six SYNC "seasons," you will cover the whole Bible in a year.
+The big story of the campaign gets clearer and richer as you appreciate it from all seven seasonal angles.

 Reading list

-Screen Shot 2023-02-06 at 3.21.24 PM.png
+Screen Shot 2024-02-09 at 11.20.23 AM.png

 Introductions to books